KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Shem

-**Description:** Removes glowing particles and other unrealistic visual effects when using abilities like flurry, critical strike, and other purely physical attacks.
+**Description:** Removes the glowing and other unrealistic visual effects when using flurry, critical strike, etc.

 **Category & Tier:** Immersion / 2 - Recommended